 - Satisfy all applicable regulatory and environmental requirements.

 The application deadline for these program grants is February 15, 2019 with award announcements expected to be made March 30, 2019.
 Agreements are expected to be signed in April 2019.

-If you are interested in learning more about Maryland’s Combined Heat and Power Grant Program and whether you may benefit from them, you can contact Joe Tirone or Brian Meltzer, or any other member of our Energy Sector team.
+If you are interested in learning more about Maryland’s Combined Heat and Power Grant Program and whether you may benefit from them, you can contact Brian Meltzer or any other member of our Energy Sector team.